 Videos feature child actors who appear in interconnected skits, thus the “for kids by kids” in the company’s name.
 The children are of various ages up into the teens.
 (Note: Those who prefer conservative styles of clothing might be bothered by the teen girls sometimes wearing shorts and tank tops.)

 All of the conversations are in Spanish, although those conversations tend to use fairly simple vocabulary most of the time.
 Skits are orchestrated to emphasize particular words or phrases, sometimes repeating the same vocabulary in a number of different contexts.
 For example, to teach children how to tell how old they are, one child interviews many different children to ask them their age.
-Children respond with various phrases so that those watching learn not just one simple response but a few possible responses.
+Children respond with various phrases so that those who are watching learn not just one simple response but a few possible responses.
 Words are often overlaid on the videos so that children who are able to read can also see how the words are spelled.
 Children on the videos speak more slowly than normal Spanish speakers, so it is generally easy to make out what they are saying.

 FLK videos were filmed with multiple cameras in colorful settings, and they were professionally edited and produced to include lively background music.
 Videos are introduced with a flight theme by a young boy dressed as a pilot, and the segments on each DVD are called flights.
-The flight theme pops up other places from time to time.
+The flight theme pops up in other places from time to time.

 Each DVD has a total run time of about 45 minutes.
 The publisher recommends that children watch a segment straight through on the first day, then re-watch it a few times so that children have plenty of time to absorb the vocabulary and usage.
 Each segment concludes with a rapid visual review of the vocabulary that has been introduced in that segment.